Jaspreetsm21/ETL_Project/README.md

 Aim: Setup an ETL Job to Extract daily covid data from API for Data Team, who are going to use data to create insight and dashboards.

 Result: Automated (crontab) job has been setup on EC2 (Aws) to run a python script daily to extract, transform and load data on to SQL Table.
+The data Team now can access the data and setup key KPIs.

 # Code and Resources Used
 Python Version: 3.7